alexnouansacksy/AP-CSP/README.md

 <!-- This is a comment (which will not be displayed in the live file);
 replace all "???" with your own text. -->

-WHATS UP FOLKS, THIS IS HOW TO SET UP YOUR C AND C++ ENVIRONMENT WOOHOOO SO BASICALLY I PROGRAM IN C, BUT IF A PROGRAM REQUIRES ME TO USE STRINGS I SWITCH TO C++
+WHATS UP FOLKS, TODAY WE ARE GOING TO BE LEARNING HOW TO PROGRAM IN C AND SOMETIMES C++ SO BASICALLY I PROGRAM IN C, BUT IF A PROGRAM REQUIRES ME TO USE STRINGS I SWITCH TO C++